yousef0samir0ali/HTML_And_CSS_Project_Two/README.md

-##### I used a PSD named Kasper from graphberry website with some modifications to the desig
+##### I used a PSD named Kasper from graphberry website with some modifications to the design
 #### Design Link:
 https://www.graphberry.com/item/kasper-one-page-psd-template
 #### live: